nickg/nvc/README.md

 ##### VHDL-1993

 Mostly supported with a few exceptions:
-* Configurations have several bugs and are missing features.
 * No support for `buffer` ports.
-* `bus` and `register` signal kinds are not supported.

 Please raise bugs for any missing or incorrectly implemented features you encounter.